 FIGURE 4.2.
 Comparing gradient approximation and automatic differentiation.
-Both figures show, for the second scenario depicted by Figure 4.1b, the effect of parameter learning in terms of the labeling error during the training procedure (3.7).
-Panel (a) shows the result for noisy input data, panel (b) or noiseless input data.
+Both figures show the effect of parameter learning in terms of the labeling error during the training procedure (3.8), for a noisy version of the image from Figure 4.1b (panel (a)) and for the noise-free image (panel (b)).
 Note the different scales of the two ordinates.
-As is exemplarily shown here by both figures, we generally observed very similar results for all three algorithms which validates the closed form formulas in Section 3.2 and the subsequent subspace approximation in Section 3.3.
+For a fair comparison, the Krylov dimension m = 10 and the step size h of the explicit Euler scheme were chosen such that the entire parameter learning procedures took approximately the same runtime for the three different algorithms.
+As exemplarily shown here by both figures, we generally observed very similar results for all three algorithms which validates the closed form formulas in Section 3.2 and the subsequent subspace approximation in Section 3.3.